 Time-bound or quick cooling of metals changes the base metal's grain structure, enhancing its physical properties.
 This process of rapidly cooling metals is known as quenching.

-The quenching process involves pre-heating the metal component to high enough temperature to allow its recrystallization.
+The quenching process involves pre-heating the metal component to a high enough temperature to allow its recrystallization.
 The heated part is then immersed in a medium of choice based on the desired end properties.

 The cooling medium is often a heat-treating oil, also known as quench oil.
 The use of this medium enhances the quenching process and protects the parts from oxidation.

-Quench oil accumulates the carbon, rust, scales from the immersion of heated parts.
+Quench oil accumulates the carbon, rust, and scales from the immersion of heated parts.
 Additionally, oxidation by-products also degrade the quench oil over time.